What To Know When Investing in a Medical Office Building

 One of our tax advisers at Eide Bailly LLP, Donnie Matteson also weighed in, “The rules around taking deductions with regard to real estate can be complex and you should always consult with your tax advisor.
 However, given the right facts, real estate ownership can provide tax benefits not always available to those who rent.
 Through depreciation planning and various energy incentives, one may be able to lower their tax bill.”

 When it comes to investing in your future and career with a medical office building, these are just a few of the things you should know.
 As you get further into the process, there will likely be even more questions that begin to bubble up.
 As a design-build real estate developer, our specialty is to help guide you along the entire process and beyond.
-If you’d like to see how we can help jump-start your very own practice, expand your current practice, or just want to find out what’s feasible – give us a call!
+If you’d like to see how we can help jump-start your very own medical office, expand your current practice, or just want to find out what’s feasible – give us a call!